Displaying metafields on your online store

 - ingredient lists

 If you have an Online Store 2.0 theme, then you can connect most metafields to your theme by using the theme editor.
-If you're using a vintage theme, or if you want to add metafield types that your theme doesn't support, then you can edit your theme code or hire a Shopify Expert to help you.
-Learn more about hiring Shopify Experts.
+If you're using a vintage theme, or if you want to add metafield types that your theme doesn't support, then you can edit your theme code or hire a Shopify Partner to help you.
+Learn more about hiring a Shopify Partner.

 On this page